Professor Joy Damousi AM FASSA FAHA

 Location: ACU Melbourne Campus

-Joy Damousi is Director of the Institute for Humanities and Social Sciences.
+Professor Joy Damousi is Director of the Institute for Humanities and Social Sciences and Dean of Arts.
+She is an award-winning scholar of memory and war, the history of emotions, and migration history in relation to refugees, humanitarianism and internationalism.
+She is one of Australia’s most distinguished historians and public intellectuals, and a leader in the humanities in Australia and internationally.
 She is the author of numerous books, including The Labour of Loss: Mourning, Memory and Wartime Bereavement in Australia (Cambridge, 1999); Living with the Aftermath: Trauma, Nostalgia and Grief in Post-war Australia (Cambridge, 2001); Freud in the Antipodes: A Cultural History of Psychoanalysis in Australia (UNSW Press, 2005; winner of the Ernest Scott Prize) and Colonial Voices: A Cultural History of English in Australia 1840-1940 (Cambridge 2010).
 Her current research includes war, trauma and post-war Greek migration to Australia; sound and the two world wars; and child refugees and war.
+Joy was appointed a Member of the Order of Australia in the 2022 Queen's Birthday Honours in recognition of her significant service to social sciences and the humanities, to history, and to tertiary education.

 - Damousi, J. (2020).
 Humanitarianism and Child Refugee Sponsorship.
 The Spanish Civil War and the Global Campaign of Esme Odgers.
 Journal of Women's History, 32 (1), 111.